Skip to main content

 A tracker detector that scans for unknown Bluetooth trackers and helps you find them

 TraceIt turns your iPhone into a live Bluetooth scanner.
-It flags unknown trackers that may be following you, then guides you to the exact spot with a warm and cold proximity finder, haptics, and sound.
+It labels recognized tracker signatures as potential matches, lists other detected signals alongside them, then uses a warm and cold proximity finder, haptics, and sound to narrow down a selected signal.

 TraceIt scanning nearby Bluetooth devices